-Dr. Wang has been teaching in JD, LLM and LLB programs at the School of Law of City University of Hong Kong since 2012.
-Prior to joining CityU, he held the academic position at Peking University.
-In addition, he held various visiting positions at Harvard, Seoul National University, Academia Sinica in Taiwan, etc.
+Wang has been teaching in JD, LLM and LLB programs at the School of Law of City University of Hong Kong since 2012.
+Prior to joining CityU, he held an academic position at Peking University School of Government.
+In addition, he held various visiting appointments at Harvard Law School, NUS (Singapore), SNU (South Korea), Academia Sinica (Taiwan), Waseda (Japan), etc.

-Dr. Wang completed his Ph.D. through Fulbright Chinese Ph.D.
-Dissertation Research Program at the School of Law of Renmin University of China, and Emory University in the US.
+Wang completed his PhD through Fulbright Chinese PhD Dissertation Research Program at the School of Law of Renmin University in China, and Emory University in the US.
 His dissertation, entitled “Presumption of Constitutionality: A Comparative Perspective,” investigates the relationship between the legislature and judiciary in the process of constitutional review from a comparative perspective.
-It was awarded the “National Outstanding Ph.D.
-Dissertation Prize” by the Academic Degrees Committee of the State Council and the Ministry of Education of the PRC.
-He was the only recipient of this award in the field of law nationwide in 2011.
+It was awarded the “National Outstanding PhD Dissertation Prize”, the only one awarded in the field of law nationwide in 2011.
 In addition, he holds a Master of International Human Rights Law from the University of Oxford where he was a Clarendon Scholar, and the first graduate of the program from Greater China.

 Beyond his academic performance, Wang specializes in Chinese Calligraphy and has received many national awards of calligraphy in particular during his time as a law undergraduate.
 Moreover, in 2003 he held his own Chinese Calligraphy Exhibition in Wuhan City.